 Fix 2 – Check your microphone settings

 The wrong settings, such as the microphone being muted or not set as the default device or the too low volume, will prevent you from using the microphone normally on Zoom.
-So, make sure everything in the settings is configured correctly.
+Follow the steps to configure everything in the settings correctly.